paulasilvatech/ContosoDashboard-SSD/README.md

 - The project architecture is NOT intended as a model for production applications.
 - The project is NOT actively maintained and may contain bugs or security vulnerabilities.
 - The project is provided "as-is" without warranties or support of any kind.
-- **The project implements mock authentication and authorization for training purposes**
+- The project implements mock authentication and authorization for training purposes only.
+- The project does NOT implement cloud integration or external service dependencies (local only and offline to maximize training availability).
+- The project demonstrates good coding practices, simplified for a training context, with known and documented limitations.

 ## 🔒 Security Features (Training Implementation)